 5. Avoiding too much past references

 In writing a personal statement, many candidates focus on their outdated achievements and experiences.
 Participation in areas like academics, work, volunteer and social skills should be outlined, and present yourself as a well-rounded individual.
 The application committee should know what your current activities are, the projects at hand at the moment, and future aspirations.
 All experiences should be current and professional.

 6. Making excuses

-Candidates at times may lack experience, sometimes have never really had any vocational training or job; school performance may have been deficient, or the list of extracurricular activities has fallen short.
+Candidates at times may lack experience, some have never really had any vocational training or job; school performance may have been poor, or the list of extracurricular activities have fallen short.
 This fact does not mean one should sob or make excuses for these circumstances.
-If there is a need for addressing these issues or challenges, depict the lessons learned during and the change impacted.
+If there is a need for addressing these issues or challenges, portray the lessons learned during the change impacted.